JeeWeetje/iot-workshop/TheThingsNetwork.md

     Repair of machine needed...
     ```

 Now we have a running Arduino with some basic logic.
-Let's send some messages using the The Things Network.
+Let's send some messages using The Things Network.

 ## Create The Things Network application